daisukelab/ml-sound-classifier/EXAMPLE_APPS.md

     ```
 2. Preprocess data by CNN-LML-Preprocess-Data.ipynb.
 3. Train model by CNN-LML-Train.ipynb.
-4. Convert model to .pb by CNN-LML-TF-Model-Conversion.ipynb.
+4. Convert model to .pb by `CNN-LML-TF-Model-Conversion.ipynb`.
 5. You can predict in realtime as follows.
     ```sh
     python predict_this.py